AndresRicoM/gordo_care/README.md

 - Chase the ball
     - Ahow him tennis ball.
 Tease him with it but don't let him grab it.

+## Emergency
+- Something in his mouth that should not be there (food, metal objects, pointy objects, plastics)
+    - Distract him with a treat and grab the object while he goes for the treat.
+If he doesn't leave the object, look for a more interesting treat.
+In majot cases, you can put his food plate with a scoop of food and he will leave the object.

 ## Playful emergencies